De-streaming

 Our educators understand that every student is at a different stage in their personal learning journey, and they design instructional and assessment opportunities with these differences in mind.

-My child has struggled to engage in their academics recently, and I’m worried they are behind where they should be.
+My child has struggled and I’m worried they are behind where they should be.
 Will a de-streamed class be the right fit for them?

 Yes.
-Educators are well aware that students had a variety of learning experiences during the COVID-19 pandemic.
 Learning activities in de-streamed classes are designed to meet students where they are while providing multiple opportunities to progress along their individual learning journeys.

 What supports will be in place to ensure my child experiences success in their courses?